-- Agricultural industry and NRM groups to develop materials for national outreach and education programs for farmers - Agricultural industry and NRM groups to incorporate new tools, technology and accounting methods to better integrate data to support environmental markets. - Farmers, industry and Indigenous communities to implement peer to peer knowledge sharing and project development programs to communicate and build capacity in rural communities. - Agricultural industry to invest in marketing of carbon farming products.
+- Agricultural industry, NRM groups to develop outreach and education programs for farmers. - Agricultural industry, pest, fire & NRM groups incorporate new tools and technology to better integrate and analyse environmental data. - Communities and groups develop models for peer to peer knowledge sharing and project development. - Agricultural industry to invest in marketing of products. - Indigenous groups to leverage other stakeholder networks to educate on right-way engagement.